yl3506/iMVPD_dev/README.md

 	Remember to repeat for cos, cos+xyz, cos+compcorr.
 - visualize_vs_raw_overall.py

->	Create matrix of difference of raw variance explained performance of within and cross subject.<br />
+>	Create matrix of difference of raw variance explained performance of within and inter subject.<br />
 	Remember to repeat for cos, cos+xyz, and cos+compcorr.

 ### Figure 4: PCA of performance results